Skip to main content

 The fastest way to start developing is by downloading the Rise Playground App from the App Store or Play Store.

-Connect to your server by adding ws://<your-computer-ip>:8888 and setting the path to incrementer
+Note: You may also connect to your server by manually adding ws://<your-computer-ip>:3005 and setting the path to home

 Or you can connect a React Native app to your new server.
 We will demonstrate in a fresh Expo app.
 Start by cloning the mobile quickstart repo: